Acupuncture for stroke recovery may help patients improve mobility — even if they struggle with paralysis.

 Electroacupuncture is a treatment where electrical stimulation is applied to the acupuncture needles after they are inserted into the body.

 Electrical stimulation (the non-acupuncture kind) is widely accepted as an effective stroke rehabilitation method that helps patients recover movement.
-Normally, electrical currents are applied to the affected muscles via pads applied to the skin.
+Normally, electrical currents are applied to the affected muscles via pads applied to the skin to stimulate movement.